Tirdas, 30th Hearthfire, 4E 201

 - Wulf: If there is a rift, who opposes her?

 - Jo’rassa: Cicero, The Keeper of The Dark Brotherhood.

 - Wulf: Does Cicero wear the clothes of a jester?

 - Jo’rassa: Yes, and he is insane.
-He believes in the old ways of The Dark Brotherhood and dislikes how Delphine accepts contracts without a Listener.
+He believes in the old ways of The Dark Brotherhood and dislikes how Astrid accepts contracts without a Listener.
 A few days ago, he left for places unknown, taking The Night Mother with him.
 All of the newer members except for me left with him.
 Astrid heaped praise on me while I resisted the urge to cut her throat.